 In terms of the chop saw vs miter saw, there is no real comparison The chop saw vs miter really doesn’t have much to stand on in terms of versatility and the ability to work with angles.
 However, in terms of power and capability, the chop saw can win the race.

 The saw you need will most likely vary depending on what your uses are.
 Remember that the miter saw is is far more versatile and can do all of the same things, however it is not quite as powerful so if your purpose is power and speed, the chop saw takes the lead.

-- Easily adjustable mounting rails adapt to nearly any miter saw
+- Easily adjustable mounting rails of DEWALT miter saw stand adapt to nearly any miter saw

-- Wide rubber grip wheels provide easy jobsite mobility
+- Miter saw stand with wheels featuring wide rubber grip provide easy jobsite mobility

-- Three-position pneumatic assisted raising and lowering for the ultimate in flexibility and ease of set up
+- The rolling miter saw stand features three-position pneumatic assisted raising and lowering for the ultimate in flexibility and ease of set up

 - Durable tubular steel construction allows for a 300 lb maximum weight capacity

 - Compact vertical storage option maximizes workplace efficiency and ease of transport

 - POWERFUL 15 AMP MOTOR - Delivers 4,800 RPM for quick, detailed cuts

 - DUAL BEVEL – Perform cuts in four positive stop positions at 48° & 45° left, 0°, and 45° right